em00k/zxnext-menuedit/README.md

 MenuEdit 1.3 for the ZX Spectrum Next
 -------------------------------------

+Version 1.32 : 15/03/23

+  - FIXED : Lone command lines causes memory leak then crash, they are now limited to 83 chars
+  - FIXED : Junk shown on Browser text

 Version 1.3 : 15/03/23

   - FIXED : Command Line would reset to position 0,0 if > 42 chars, then spew the screen